 In June 2021, Synlogic began working with Roche on a research collaboration focused on the discovery of a novel Synthetic Biotic for the treatment of inflammatory bowel disease.
 For more information click here.

-Sign up and stay up-to-date.
+Sign up to stay connected.

 By clicking above, I agree that Synlogic may send me information about the company and its programs, and that I have read, understood, and agree to the collection and use of my information as described in Synlogic’s privacy policy.